ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 ## Set up Permissions

 Users created through the registration form are placed in the _Guest accounts_ user group.
-The User you have just created will have the roles assigned to this group.
+The User you have just created has the roles assigned to this group.

 !!! tip